mdgriffith/ui-animation/README.md

 I've filed a number of issues on this repo on design points that I would love feedback on.
 Please reply to them if you have any thoughts or submit an issue if you've thought of something I've missed!

-## Modules
- * __Animation__ - Everything you need to create an animation
- * __Animation.List__ - Some convenience functions for handling a list of animations.
-In this case a list of animations means the animations/style for multiple separate html elements.
- * __Animation.Dict__ - Same for organizing your animations into a `Dict`.

 ## Basic Animation

 To get started, there are a few things that need to happen.